 Global migrant justice: Manifesting the joint Quaker migration statement

-Presenters: Kristin Kumpf, Marianne Elias, Pauline Muchina, and Lis-Marie Alvarado.
+Presenters: Kristin Kumpf, Marianne Elias, Pauline Muchina, Douglas Juarez, and Lis-Marie Alvarado.

 AFSC worked with Friends Committee on National Legislation (FCNL), Quaker United Nations Office (QUNO), the Quaker Council for European Affairs, and Britain Yearly Meeting to write a joint Quaker statement on migration justice foregrounding Quaker principles and honoring the human rights of all people.
 Learn about the statement and the ways that AFSC is taking action that you can join for global migrant justice.

 Restorative Justice: What does it look like/feel like in our communities?

 If we want to live into a paradigm beyond the punitive system we currently inhabit, it is essential that we learn new ways to address harm, hold people accountable for the harm they cause, and promote healing.
 In this session, we present ways that such practices are being used and can be instituted, providing a vision and way forward toward a transformed justice system.

 Making new worlds: Creating a society based on care and a solidarity economy—what to divest from/what to invest in?

 Presenters: Rick Wilson, Dov Baum, and Grace Kindeke

 Economic inequality causes more deaths worldwide than warfare and other injustices.
 The gaps in income and wealth have been increasing in the past decade.
 Greed is a deep cause of so much suffering and causes poverty.
 In this workshop consider with us what kind of world we are striving for, ways we can help people get the resources they need right now, how to move governments and corporations toward more just policies, and how to build the structural alternatives for a world based on care and solidarity.

 This session was a conversation between Nyle Fort and Debbie Southorn, with song interludes offered by Alexis Joi.